 There are a couple of preventive measures you can take to keep your dog from exposure to yard chemicals:

-- Keep your dogs off from sprayed grass for two days or until it has been completely absorbed.
+- Keep your dogs off from sprayed grass areas for at least two days or until it has been completely absorbed.

-- Place the dog’s bowls and toys away from the grass area.
+- Place the dog’s bowls and toys away from treated areas.

-- If you assume that your dog came in contact with the treated grass, wash the belly and legs area.
+- If you assume your dog came in contact with the treated grass, wash the belly and legs.

 - Avoid products that have carcinogenic chemicals in them.

 - Removal by hand.
-If weeds plague your lawn, it might need a lot of work at first.
-Over time, as you remove weeds before they can bloom and seed, you will find that weed infestations diminish.
-Even though it may seem like hard labor to you, you will have your dog as a workout partner and a motivator.
+If weeds plague your lawn, it might need a lot of work.
+Over time, weed infestations diminish as you remove weeds before they can bloom and seed.
+Even though it may seem like hard labor, you will have your dog as a workout partner and a motivator.